rhdtownsend/mesa-summer-school-2019/source/minilab-1.rst

 Overview
 ========

-In MiniLab 1, we'll create a model for a typical :math:`\beta` Cepheid star and track it as it evolves from the zero-age main sequence (ZAMS) through to the terminal age main sequence (TAMS).
+In MiniLab 1, we'll create a model for a typical :math:`\beta` Cephei star and track it as it evolves from the zero-age main sequence (ZAMS) through to the terminal age main sequence (TAMS).
 Although MESA provides a pre-built set of ZAMS models, these have a metallicity